-Where such grants were accounted for during the year, that had no restrictions and were therefore deemed as general grants, these grants have been accounted for within the Taxation and Non Specific Grant Income section of the Comprehensive Income & Expenditure Statement.
+The Council received no general COVID-19 related grants during 2022/23.
+The Council accounted for £8.215M during 2021/22.
+A breakdown of these grants is provided in Note 15 to these accounts.
+Such grants have no restrictions and are therefore deemed as general grants.
+These grants were accounted for within the Taxation and Non Specific Grant Income section of the Comprehensive Income & Expenditure Statement.